dreger/audaciousfox.net/pages/ios-security.md

 Scroll down to the services that can be accessed from the lock screen.
 I’d recommend turning off `Reply to Message`, because this could be used to try and get information out of your loved ones.
 A quick “Text Mom…” and suddenly you’re divulging security question answers.

+### Disable Siri

+“Call Mom” / “Text my brother”

+These are both escorts of attack that someone could use Siri for, in order to conduct some phishing.
+If you’ve turned off message preview on the lock screen, an attacker couldn’t see the responses, but it’s still an unnecessary risk.
+You only want Siri operational if you’ve authenticated into your device.

+Settings \> Siri \> Set `Access on Lock Screen` to `Off`

+I should note that disabling Siri may be for he extra cautious.
+Disabling Siri will also render her useless from earbud microphones and while driving, unless you unlock your phone.
+If you want to keep Siri enabled, then you absolutely must disable Message previews, which are explained next.

-### Notifications
+### Hide Message Previews

 Go to Notifications, and then open up the settings for Messages.
 Scroll down to the bottom, and turn `Show Previews` to Off.
-This prevents anyone from reading your text messages, including any 2FA codes, that get messaged to you.
+This prevents anyone from reading your text messages, including those 2FA codes that your bank, email, or other service might send you.

+Additionally, hiding message previews drastically reduces the risk of someone impersonating you via Siri from the lock screen.

-### Health.app
+### Health

 Inside the Health app, there’s a section called Medical ID.
 This lets you set up some basic health information that can be displayed on the lock screen.
 The idea being that should ever be unresponsive, someone could grab your phone and get some quick information about your basic medical profile.